saifeemustafaq/aws_ex/Create a Static Website Using Amazon S3/Create_a_Static_Website_Using_Amazon_S3.md

 - Go back to Properties.
 Scroll down to the bottom till you reach Static website hosting section.
 Click on the URL.

+And voila, your Static Resume Website is hosted.